launchdarkly/cpp-sdks/libs/server-sdk-dynamodb-source/README.md

 The LaunchDarkly Server-Side SDK DynamoDB Source for C/C++ is designed for use with the Server-Side SDK.

-This component will allow the Server-Side SDK to retrieve feature flag configurations from DynamoDB, rather than from LaunchDarkly.
+This component allows the Server-Side SDK to retrieve feature flag configurations from DynamoDB, rather than from LaunchDarkly.

-> [!NOTE]
-> The Big Segments store implementation will land in a subsequent release.

 LaunchDarkly overview
 -------------------------